12V Guru – add a second caravan battery

 Maximise the value of a large system

-To maximise the value when setting up a larger system, the biggest factor to consider is ensuring you have two batteries of the same chemistry, age and make.
+To maximise the value when setting up a larger system, ensure you have two batteries of the same chemistry, age and make.
 Different battery chemistries such as AGM, gel, calcium have different charging voltage requirements and you would never get the two batteries properly charged to act as one.
 Likewise, a deep cycle battery in parallel with a starter (cranking) battery will suffer as there are construction differences internally in these batteries.

 Batteries naturally degrade over time and their capacity reduces, so an older battery with a new one will not provide optimum performance.
 Aligning these factors will allow the battery to operate as one large bank with all cells in the same condition.